camunity/intro-to-web-development/hw1/README.md

    - 2C) Make sure you set up your github account to work with SSH by following the [video here](https://www.youtube.com/watch?v=gwyTeowFWeQ)
 1. Follow the create-react-app installation [instructions](https://reactjs.org/docs/create-a-new-react-app.html#create-react-app)
 2. In the terminal run the create-react-app command with this project name: yourgithubname.github.io
-   - for example in my terminal I'd run: `npx create-react-app camunity.github.io` because my username is `camunity`
+   - for example in my terminal I'd run: `npx create-react-app camunity.github.io` because my username is `camunity` If you already have a `.github.io` project on Github feel free to name this project something else.
 3. cd into your new folder after it's finished installing
 4. npm start